Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 ![Capture of Scaleway Enter your billing information page.
 Fields for Street address, Postal code, City, Country, and Region are blurred.
 "Add billing address" button is highlighted.](img/smtp/image8.png)

 <a id="part-1-step-8">8\.</a> To use SMTP services from Scaleway, you must validate a payment method.
 Scaleway only has a pay by credit card option.
-For Enter your billing information, **enter your credit card number, expiration date, CVV or CVC, Name on card,** and select **Add payment method.**
+For Add your payment method, enter your credit card number, expiration date, CVV or CVC, Name on card, and select **Add payment method.**

 There will be a notification that your account is free, however, Scaleway will charge you a one (1) euro charge that you will need to use to verify the billing connection between Scaleway and your payment source.